-Large amount of waste is generated in the construction process apart from the waste generated by building use and occupation.
-Wastes generated from construction sites can be reduced by:
+A large amount of waste is generated in the construction process, apart from the waste generated by building use and occupation.
+Waste generated from construction sites can be reduced by:

 - Ensuring minimum waste on site through design specifications, by avoiding cutting, and specifying standard component sizes.
-This will also enable faster construction and reduce costs. - Managing waste on site, and avoiding wastes going to landfill by sending it for recycling.
+This will also enable faster construction and reduce costs. - Managing waste on site, and avoiding wastes going to landfill by sending it for recycling. - Offsite production

 Further guidance is available through organizations such as WRAP, and BRE's SMARTWaste tool to audit and manage wastes.
-A waste management strategy for the institution should also be developed to ensure minimization of various kinds of waste generated by use in the FE sector.
+A waste management strategy for the institution should also be developed to ensure minimisation of various kinds of waste generated by use in the FE sector.